 There is a range of such tax indemnities ranging from favourable to the employee to completely and utterly one-sided and against the employee.
 This range can be summarised as follows:-

 When dealing with a Settlement Agreement for the employee we could try to delete the tax indemnity entirely.
 However, such an argument has almost never been successful.
-We could try to make the company’s proposed tax indemnity completely useless, which we do occasionally succeed in doing.
+We could try, using certain words, to make the company’s proposed tax indemnity completely useless, which we do occasionally succeed in doing.
 If there are solicitors on the other side or the company’s advisers are aware of the situation, they won’t allow this.
 We could accept the company’s tax indemnity but make slight amendments such as removing the requirement to repay penalties, costs and interest.
 We can also ensure that only Employee’s National Insurance is covered by the indemnity or try to we can use our own tax indemnity clause which only relates to tax and Employee’s National Insurance.
 It also prevents the company admitting it owes tax before you have had an opportunity to take it up with HMRC or a Court.